Do you think your golf club guests and members recall every single moment of their stay at your golf club? I am sure that they will not.

 We should start to think in moments to spot opportunities when we can impress our guests, members, and employees too.

-If you are already using customer journey mapping to understand your guests’ and members’ needs, expectations, and goals, then you can use it also for defining the moments of truth when and where you can create for them defining and memorable moments.
+Suppose you are already using customer journey mapping to understand your guests’ and members’ needs, expectations, and goals.
+In that case, you can also use it to define the moments of truth, when and where you can create memorable moments for them.

-To be able to exceed your golf club’s guests’ & members’ expectations you must know first those expectations.
+To exceed your golf club’s guests’ & members’ expectations, you must first understand those expectations.